About the GET Program

 Do I need to report my refund to the IRS?
 Will I be taxed? +-

 This answer depends on your situation.
 If you have made money in your GET account, and request a refund, you will be issued a 1099-Q tax form the following January that shows the earnings and principal portions of your withdrawal.
 If you do not use your funds to cover qualified higher education expenses incurred in the same calendar year, your account earnings may be subject to a 10% IRS penalty and will be taxed as ordinary income.
 It is our understanding that you will not be subject to these penalties if you rollover your funds into another qualified 529 plan within 60 days of the date that your refund is processed.
+Note that, per IRS regulations, 529 plan rollovers can only be performed once every 12 months.

 If your refund is for contributions only, and does not include any gains, you will not receive a 1099-Q tax form and should not need to report your refund to the IRS.
 Please note, this means all amortization refunds will not receive a 1099-Q form.